DanParkinson/Dec-2024-Hackathon/README.md

 ### Homepage
   <img src="static/images/homepage-final.png"><br>
 - In this page the user can choose one of the 4 main categories "Starter, "Main", "Side" or Dessert" to see different recipes according to each category.
-- Also has some recomended recipes below the categories which will get the user to their description once selected.
+- Also has some recomended recipes below the categories which the user can select and will show a description of the selected recipe.

 ### About
   <img src="static/images/Homepage-about-1.png"><br>
   <img src="static/images/Homepage-about-2.png"><br>
-- Information about the page.
+- Information about the website.

 ### Recipes
   <img src="static/images/recipes-1.png"><br>
   <img src="static/images/recipes-2.png"><br>
 - Has a option menu "All Categories" that allows the user to choose from the categories mentioned above on the homepage and search for recipes.
-- Different recipes are available that the user can open by selecting/clicking in the area of the specific recipe, which slightly pops out to provide a visual output to the user that is ready to go to another page.
+- Different recipes are available, that the user can open by selecting/clicking in the area of the specific recipe, which slightly pops out to provide a visual output to the user that is ready to go to another page.

 ### Recipe
   <img src="static/images/recipe-1.png"><br>